Professor Simon Gaskell

 She started her professional life as a linguist at King’s College London, where she was a British Academy Post-Doctoral Fellow in French and then a senior lecturer, leading the College’s language centre for seven years.
 She then moved to the Foreign and Commonwealth Office and spent nearly a decade as a senior civil servant, initially as the Director of the Diplomatic Service Language Centre and subsequently leading a Group delivering a range of professional services in support of UK foreign policy.

 Sara studied law at the University of Cambridge and has spent much of her career working in the media sector for both publishing and television companies and as a writers’ agent.
 In recent years she has worked with professional bodies in the built environment and construction sectors and has been managing director of the Homebuilders Federation and the Royal Town Planning Institute.
-She was appointed Chief Executive of the Association for Project Management in 2015 which was awarded a royal charter in 2016 and will launch a new chartered standard for the profession in 2018.
+She was appointed Chief Executive of the Association for Project Management in 2015 which was awarded a royal charter in 2016 and has recently been appointed Chief Executive of ICSA – the Governance Institute.
+Sara has served as a governor of Kingston University and of local schools.
+She currently holds non-executive directorships in the business and construction sectors and is a Trustee of Welcare.

-Linda Duncan is an established Board Member and Advisor and an accomplished Finance and Audit professional working in the UK, Europe and the US.
+Linda Duncan is Vice-Chair to the QAA Board.
+She is an established Board Member and Advisor and an accomplished Finance and Audit professional and consultant to REDCap Cloud.
 Throughout her successful career at PwC, KPMG and more recently as an international entrepreneur, she is a recognised expert in Corporate Governance and Risk Management working with large complex organisations across public and private sectors.

 Linda went to school in the north of Scotland and graduated in Accountancy from Napier University, Edinburgh.
 She went on to qualify with the Chartered Institute of Public Finance & Accountancy, and led audit and value for money exercises in central and local government for over 25 years.